YixingHuang/ITLsurvey/README.md

 ## Acknolowdgement
-This repository is developed based on the [task-incremental learning respository](https://github.com/Mattdl/CLsurvey)
+This repository is developed based on the [task-incremental learning respository](https://github.com/Mattdl/CLsurvey) of the [TPAMI survey paper](https://ieeexplore.ieee.org/abstract/document/9349197).